-This section provides you with information on how to connect to Exasol and import data from Google BigQuery.
+This section provides you with information on how to connect to Google BigQuery to Exasol and then load data.
 One of the ways to import data is using Simba BigQuery JDBC driver.

 For migration of data from BigQuery to Exasol using migration scripts, refer to our GitHub repository.

 - You need a Google Cloud account (http://cloud.google.com).

 - Download Simba BigQuery JDBC driver.

 - Exasol instance with access to the internet.

 Configuring Google BigQuery to connect with Exasol includes the following steps.

 - Log in to Google Developers Console, and create a new project or select an existing project.